 • 1 teaspoon minced garlic

-• 1 tablespoon coarsely chopped jalapeño Note 2
+• 1 tablespoon coarsely chopped jalapeño see note 1

 Instructions

-• BLEND AGAIN: Then add in the mayo and sour cream.
-Blend just until incorporated -- don't over-blend or over-mix--that will thin the dressing.
-Finally, add in the buttermilk and pulse just to mix through.
-If you'd like a thinner dressing, add a few additional tablespoons of buttermilk until you reach desired consistency.
+• Add in mayo and sour cream.
+Blend until incorporated; don’t overblend or mix.
+Finally, add in the buttermilk and pulse just enough to mix through.
+If you’d like a thinner dressing, add a few additional tablespoons of buttermilk until you reach desired consistency.

-• SERVE: Taste and add any additional seasonings to preference.
+• Taste and add any additional seasonings to preference.
 Chill until ready to serve.
-As you chill the dressing it only gets more flavorful-- the flavors intensify!
+As you chill the dressing the flavors intensify!

 Video